even4void/aliquote/content/post/unix-geekery.md

 └── 20-shell.sh
 ```

 The main file is of course `00-path.sh` where I set up all relevant paths for libraries and executables on my HD.
-Here are some examples of what I've put in here:
+Since I use Ubuntu on other machines too, this applies equally well to remote server.
+Here is an excerpt from this file:

 ```shell
 # vim: noai:ts=2: